mjeppesen/blog-code/content/post/logbooks-of-childcare.md

   {{<figure src="/images/logbook_2.svg" >}}

 It is an extraordinary gift to have received.
 A gift which is full of memories and photos, which took work over several years.
-I am the sort of person who prefers to keep records as files on my computer where I can search them electronically.
-I am amazed by the discipline and diligence of the staff in creating physical paper records for each child, moving them around as each child moves from room to room over different years, a little bit being added each day, and I am grateful for it.
+I am not that good with paper records, the sort of person who is not prefers to keep records as files on my computer where I can search them electronically.
+The discipline and diligence of the staff amazes me, in creating physical paper records for each child, adding to each book each day, moving them around as each child moves from room to room over different years, and I am grateful for it.